About

 The Blend2D project started in 2015, as an experiment to use a JIT compiler for generating 2D pipelines.
 The initial prototype did not use any SIMD and was already faster than both Qt and Cairo in composition of the output from the rasterizer.
 It was probably not just about the pipeline itself as the rasterizer was already optimized.
 However, the rasterizer was much worse than the one used today.
 The prototype was initially written for fun and without any intentions to make a library out of it.
 But the performance was so impressive that it built the foundation of Blend2D.

-Later, when gradients, textures, and advanced composition operators were implemented, it was obvious that in terms of performance Blend2D competes very well with other 2D renderers while keeping the same quality.
+After the evaluation period it was obvious that Blend2D competes very well with other 2D renderers in terms of performance while maintaining the same rendering quality.
+This was the motivation to implement gradients, textures, and advanced composition operators.
 Yet it was uncertain which features the library should provide in the first place.
-Because of the high complexity with text rendering in general, the initial idea was to only create a library that is able to render vector paths.
-The users would simply pass such paths to render text.
-Finally, it became clear that a 2D framework without native text support is not practical, so the idea of having basic support for TTF and OTF fonts has been explored and finally implemented.
+Because of the high complexity with text rendering in general, the initial idea was to only create a library that is able to render vector paths, so the burden of converting text to paths would be on Blend2D users.
+Finally, it became clear that a 2D rendering engine without native text support is not practical, so the idea of having basic support for TTF and OTF fonts has been explored and finally implemented.

 In the early 2020 a work on multi-threaded rendering context has begun.
 It took approximately 3 months to design and implement the initial prototype that was on par with features provided by the single-threaded rendering context.
 It was committed to master branch in April 2020 and released as a part of beta13 release.
 Blend2D was most likely the first open-source 2D vector graphics engine that offered a multi-threaded / asynchronous rendering.